hzeller/joystick-gcode-jog/README.md

 start the machine-jog program in a sub-process and send everything from the stdout stream to the printer and back from the printer into stdin of the process.
-(This would be awesome in OctoPrint; if it sees `/dev/input/js0` to exist, it can start machine-jog in a sub-process and connect the streams).
+(This would be awesome in OctoPrint; if it sees `/dev/input/js0` to exist, it can start `machine-jog` in a sub-process and connect the streams when in the control panel).

 Use
 ---